akhealth/EIS-Modernization/UsabilityResearch.md

 The tests will be performed using the below two methods.
 These methods will be occur in parallel during the Pre-Production testing time period:

-1. With designated Subject Matter Experts (SME’s), guided and documented by the EIS-R Project Management Office (PMO).
+1. With designated Subject Matter Experts (SME’s), guided and documented by the EIS-M Project Management Office (PMO).
     a.
 Up to 10 Users may receive test cases via email to complete individually and return, with screen shots of the results, to the PMO for logging into Azure DevOps.
     OR
     b.
 A group testing session with up to 10 users wherein multiple tests are performed simultaneously within one session.
-These tests could be performed on location in Staff Development and Training (SD&T) training rooms, with results logged by the PMO into Azure DevOps

 2. Independently by Systems operations, accessing test cases from Azure DevOps, and logging results into Azure DevOps.

 Test cases will be written from the steps iterated for each scenario of each story in Azure DevOps.